 Benton Crossing (Up): No report.

 PYRAMID LAKE: The Gilly Sporting Goods Store provided this update, "

 RED LAKE: No report.

 SACRAMENTO RIVER: No report.

 South Lake: No report.

 STAMPEDE RESERVOIR: No report.

-LAKE TAHOE - North Shore: Mickey Daniels of Mickey's Big Mack Charters reported, "Limits of average sized Mackinaw trout, up to 6 pounds.
+LAKE TAHOE - North Shore: Mickey Daniels of Mickey's Big Mack Charters said, "We've been catching 10-12 Mackinaw on each trip.
 We're fishing in 250-450 feet of water, very early in the morning, in front of the Carnelian Bay-King's Beach area.
 We are trolling with Herring Dodger flasher blades, together with pearl-colored Apex lures or live minnows."

 VIRGINIA LAKES AND VIRGINIA CREEK: